 - Makemkv - allows ripping of blu ray and 4k discs

-- Plex - server software that allows playback of movies
+- Plex or Emby - server software that allows playback of movies

-- Stablebit drive pool - allows hared drives to be "merged" into one with duplication of data
+- Stablebit drive pool - allows hard drives to be "merged" into one drive within windows

 Ripping Blu rays